-Android 7.0 adds support for Vulkan, a low-overhead, cross-platform API for high-performance 3D graphics.
-Like OpenGL ES, Vulkan provides tools for creating high-quality, real-time graphics in applications.
-Vulkan advantages include reductions in CPU overhead and support for the SPIR-V Binary Intermediate language.
+Android supports Vulkan, a low-overhead, cross-platform API for high-performance 3D graphics.
+Like OpenGL ES (GLES), Vulkan provides tools for creating high-quality, real-time graphics in apps.
+Advantages of using Vulkan include reductions in CPU overhead and support for the SPIR-V Binary Intermediate language.

-System on chip vendors (SoCs) such as GPU Independent Hardware Vendors (IHVs) can write Vulkan drivers for Android; OEMs simply need to integrate these drivers for specific devices.
+System on chip vendors (SoCs) such as GPU independent hardware vendors (IHVs) can write Vulkan drivers for Android.
+OEMs need to integrate these drivers for specific devices.
 For details on how a Vulkan driver interacts with the system, how GPU-specific tools should be installed, and Android-specific requirements, see Implementing Vulkan.

-Application developers can take advantage of Vulkan to create apps that execute commands on the GPU with significantly reduced overhead.
-Vulkan also provides a more direct mapping to the capabilities found in current graphics hardware, minimizing opportunities for driver bugs and reducing developer testing time (e.g. less time required to troubleshoot Vulkan bugs).
+Application developers use Vulkan to create apps that execute commands on the GPU with significantly reduced overhead.
+Vulkan also provides a more direct mapping to the capabilities found in current graphics hardware compared to EGL and GLES, minimizing opportunities for driver bugs and reducing developer testing time.

-(libvulkan.so) that provides a new public native API called Vulkan.
-Most functionality is implemented by a driver provided by the GPU vendor; the runtime wraps the driver, provides API interception capabilities (for debugging and other developer tools), and manages the interaction between the driver and platform dependencies such as BufferQueue.
+Most of Vulkan Runtime's functionality is implemented by a driver provided by the GPU vendor.
+Vulkan Runtime wraps the driver, provides API interception capabilities (for debugging and other developer tools), and manages the interaction between the driver and the platform dependencies.

-- Gralloc HAL.
-Includes a new, optional interface for discovering whether a given format can be used for a particular producer/consumer combination without actually allocating a buffer.
+- Gralloc.
+An optional interface lets Gralloc discover whether a given format can be used for a particular producer/consumer combination without allocating a buffer.

 Use the following resources to learn more about Vulkan: